-- (iii) the audited consolidated financial statements of the Issuer for each of the two financial years ended 31 December 2016 and 31 December 2017, in each case together with the audit reports in connection therewith; - (iv) each Final Terms (save that Final Terms relating to a Note which is neither admitted to trading on a regulated market within the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Directive will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Agent as to its holding of Notes and identity); - (v) a copy of this Prospectus together with any Supplement to this Prospectus or further Prospectus; and - (vi) all reports, letters and other documents, balance sheets, valuations and statements by any expert any part of which is extracted or referred to in this Prospectus.
+- (a) the Agency Agreement; - (b) the constitutional documents of the Issuer; - (c) the audited consolidated financial statements of the Issuer for each of the two financial years ended 31 December 2017 and 31 December 2016, in each case together with the auditors' reports in connection therewith; - (d) a copy of this Prospectus together with any supplement to this Prospectus or further Prospectus, together with any documents incorporated by reference herein or therein; and - (e) all reports, letters and other documents, balance sheets, valuations and statements by any expert any part of which is extracted or referred to in this Prospectus.

-This Prospectus, the Final Terms for Notes that are listed and admitted to trading on Euronext Brussels' regulated market and each document incorporated by reference will be published on the website of Euronext Brussels (www.euronext.com).
+This Prospectus and each document incorporated by reference will be published on the website of Euronext Brussels (www.euronext.com).